WorkCover Queensland Wants To End My Compensation Claim

 What do you need to do to start a common law damages claim?

-If you then decide to then go ahead with your WorkCover Queensland common law damages claim, then the next step is that we will issue a Notice of Claim for Damages which we will give to WorkCover.
+If you decide to then go ahead with your WorkCover Queensland common law damages claim, we will take all necessary steps on your behalf.
+We will issue a Notice of Claim for Damages which we will give to WorkCover.

 Thereafter, we will fully conduct your claim.
 This means that, unlike in the statutory phase, where you correspond directly with WorkCover, this time you need not communicate with WorkCover at all.
-All communication will be through us, so as to make the experience completely stress free to you.
+All communication will be through us, so as to make the experience completely stress free.

 We will also use this time to obtain our own medical evidence in relation to your injuries.
-We have a range of medical specialists that we commonly use when we build our client’s cases.
+We do not rely on WorkCover’s doctors.
+We have a range of medical specialists that we commonly use when we build our clients’ cases.

 When we have obtained all evidence then we will attempt to settle your matter with WorkCover.
-If WorkCover is not prepared to pay you fair compensation by way of settlement, then we will sue them in court.
+The vast majority of claims settle out of court and a few proceed to trial.

 Free book offer: what to expect in your injury claim